 Banking information

-If more information is needed for a particular cause, the Vice President (Student Affairs) may grant special permission for the information to be collected.
+If more information is needed for a particular cause, the Vice-President (Student Affairs) may grant special permission for the information to be collected.

 The purpose for the collection of personal information or compilation of a classified document must be explicitly clear on the collection form or at the time of collection.